Go Stargazing at These Bubble Hotels and Airbnbs Around the World

 • Book now

-Wake up in a four-poster bed, pop in a Nespresso pod, and settle into an antique armchair to drink your morning coffee inside a stylish bubble dome at Finn Lough resort, set among the trees on a secluded lakeside peninsula in Enniskillen, Northern Ireland.
-Guests here can spend the day hiking or fishing for pike in the Erne, then wind down with sundowner drinks by the lake accompanied by toast-your-own s’mores, or watch a movie in the vintage cinema room with freshly made popcorn each night.
+Wake up in a four-poster bed, pop in a Nespresso pod, and settle into an armchair to drink your morning coffee inside a stylish bubble dome at Finn Lough resort, set among the trees on a secluded lakeside peninsula in Enniskillen, Northern Ireland.
+Guests here can spend the day hiking or fishing for pike in the Erne, then relax with sundowner drinks by the lake accompanied by toast-your-own s’mores, or watch a movie in the vintage cinema room with freshly made popcorn each night.
 Come bedtime, retire to your bubble for 180-degree sky views, best enjoyed while wearing the cozy bathrobe provided.

 From Our Partners